ak-towardsai/llm-simplified/README.md

 Welcome to **LLM Simplified**, an initiative to **break down complex concepts from Large Language Models (LLMs) into easy-to-understand explanations**.

 This project is inspired by the book **Building LLMs for Production** by *Louis-François Bouchard* and *Louie Peters*, as well as the amazing work done by [Towards AI](https://towardsai.net/).
-Our goal is to **make LLMs accessible to everyone**—whether you're an AI expert or just getting started.
+My goal is to **make LLMs accessible to everyone**—whether you're an AI expert or just getting started.

 ## 🎯 Why This Project?